Online tools help make the most of your hearing aid appointments

 As with the other two tools, your notes can be emailed to a hearing healthcare professional or downloaded as a PDF file to your computer and printed to take along to your next appointment.

 Whether you’ve made getting healthy a New Year’s resolution or not, treating your hearing loss can improve your overall health as well as relationships with friends, colleagues and loved ones.
 Use the Ida Institute’s tools to help you prepare, then pick up the phone and make an appointment with a qualified hearing healthcare professional to have your hearing evaluated.
-Use Healthy Hearing’s Find a Professional directory to identify a professional in your community committed to helping you hear your best.
+Use Healthy Hearing’s Find a Clinic directory to identify a professional in your community committed to helping you hear your best.